MohdYahyaMahmodi/image-forge/readme.md

 4. Offline capability: Use Image Forge without an internet connection once the page is loaded.
 </details>

-## 📄 License
+## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing
+## Contributing

-Contributions to Image Forge are always welcome!
+Contributions to Image Forge are always welcome.
 Whether it's bug fixes, new features, or improvements to the documentation, your help is appreciated.

 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.